Types of filter criteria

 We can also filter cases that include a specific case attribute as a primary/secondary attribute.

 In addition, the Matching section allows us to set whether cases should be retained that satisfy any of the selected values (default selection) or all the selected values.
 When “All values” is selected, Apromore counts a case only when all the defined conditions are fulfilled.
 It can be seen as an AND operator.
-When “Any values” is selected, Apromore count a case when at least one of the condition is fulfilled.
-We ca see it as an OR operator.
+When “Any values” is selected, Apromore counts a case when at least one of the condition is fulfilled.
+We can see it as an OR operator.

 Case > Case variant filter